felipead/dotfiles/homebrew/README.md

 The following files control which casks are going to be installed:

 - [`casks/versioned.txt`](casks/versioned.txt) contains a list of to will be installed.
 This list will also be versioned on git and shared among all machines.
-- [`casks/local.txt`](casks/local.txt) contains a list of casks that should only be installed on the local machine (should not be checked in).
+- `casks/local.txt`, if present, is expected to contain a list of casks that should be installed only on the local machine (they are not supposed to be checked-in under version control).